 Certain foods can cause our own bodies to react and launch an immune response.
 Foods can be seen as dangerous if for example we don’t have the enzyme required to digest it (eg lactose), or it has a component that can aggravate the immune system (eg gluten).
 When the immune system is activated, it uses inflammation just like it would if you had injured yourself.
 Except you can’t see it, it’s on the inside of your gut!
 It does all sorts of damage though – it stops you absorbing all your nutrients, and it can make holes in your gut lining so that toxins and food particles can go through unchecked.
 Inflammation can spread to all parts of the body and can cause more serious chronic conditions.

-So food intolerances, gut flora imbalances and stress can cause the gut lining to become leaky.
+Food intolerances, gut flora imbalances and stress can cause the gut lining to become leaky.
 Properly called Intestinal Permeability, undigested food particles, chemicals, and bacterial waste leak through your digestive tract and enter your bloodstream.
 These foreign particles stimulate your immune system to react, promoting inflammation and raising cortisol.
 This is now thought to be at the root of many auto-immune conditions such as Rheumatoid Arthritis, Lupus (SLE), Diabetes Type 1, Hashimoto’s thyroiditis, Celiac disease, Crohn’s disease and many more.

 So what can you do to heal your gut?